dariahervieux/mws-restaurant-stage-2/README.md

-# Mobile Web Specialist Certification Course
+#  Mobile Web Specialist Certification Course - Evaluation project -  "Mobile Web Specialist Restaurant Reviews App: Stage 1"

----
-#### _Three Stage Course Material Project - Restaurant Reviews_
+**Restaurant Reviews** Stage 1 project.

+**Restaurant Reviews** are evaluation projects under [Udacity's Mobile Web Specialist Nanodegree](https://www.udacity.com/course/mobile-web-specialist-nanodegree--nd024).
+One needs incrementally convert a static webpage to a mobile-ready web application.

-## Project Overview: Stage 1
+## Project Overview

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+In **Stage One**, one should take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
+One must also add a service worker to begin the process of creating a seamless offline experience for your users.

-### Note about ES6

-Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.

 ### Task specification